vippsas/vipps-report-api/vipps-report-api-faq.md

 but we may extend the Report API top include more details.
 There are no specific plans to do this yet.

-## How can I get the details for my shopping basket product nad their different VAT rates?
+## How can I get the details for my shopping basket product and their different VAT rates?

 This is only available on [portal.vipps.no](https://portal.vipps.no),